-Reserve Reason for holding Estimated as at 31/3/24 £000s Projected use in 2024/25 £000s Estimated as at 31/3/25 £000s General Fund Minimum reserve to cover unexpected events or emergencies.
+Reserve Reason for holding Estimated as at 31/3/25 £000s Projected use in 2025/26 £000s Estimated as at 31/3/26 £000s General Fund Minimum reserve to cover unexpected events or emergencies.
 350 0 350 Capital / Major Projects Earned income for large invest-to-save projects and to provide short-term funding for major projects (later returned to reserve).
-500 0 500 Financial Stability Reserve Stability Reserve One-off funding from defra to stabilise budget variations - planned to be utilised over 10 years from 2024/25.
-440 -44 396 Planning/Legal Risk To cover potential costs of legal cases against the Authority, particularly within the planning functions.
-128 25 153 ICT Replacement & Renewals Annual funding set aside for future larger investments in ICT at the Authority e.g. replacement of servers or staff computers.
-27 0 27 Housing Funding from the Bransgore affordable homes for future resultant costs and/or other housing schemes.
-95 0 95 Other Smaller amounts often earmarked for specific projects/functions e.g. NFLAS, Planning, NF Tour, Pedall, vehicles, WWII.
-502 -30 472
+500 0 500 Financial Stability Reserve One-off funding from defra to stabilise budget variations - planned to be utilised over 10 years from 2023/24.
+352 -44 308 Planning/Legal Risk To cover potential costs of legal cases against the Authority, particularly within the planning functions.
+145 20 165 Housing Funding from the Bransgore affordable homes for future resultant costs and/or other housing schemes.
+110 20 130 Other Smaller amounts often earmarked for specific projects/functions e.g. NFLAS, Planning, NF Tour, Pedall, vehicles, WWII.
+747 -24 723

-TREASURY MANAGEMENT STRATEGY TO 2026/27
+TREASURY MANAGEMENT STRATEGY TO 2027/28